gear-tech/gear/galloc/docs/optimisation.md

 ## 2. Increase static buffer size by two
 <a name="increase"></a>
-We've tried to increase static buffer size by two, and it's perfomance was slightly better than the current implementation.
+We've tried to increase the static buffer size by two, and its performance was slightly better than the current implementation.
 But it's not significant enough to change the current implementation.

 ### Tests data